Aquatic Therapy for Arthritis

 But once she stepped into the warm water, everything changed.
 "I'd be so happy in the water, because it was the only place I could move and not feel pain," she says.
 The water exercise class also helped her heal quickly from subsequent surgeries for a hip replacement and two knee replacements.
 "I'm in the water two hours a day, five days a week," says Nevarez.
 "You see me walk.
 I don't limp and I'm pain-free."

-The class that Nevarez joined more than a decade ago was developed by the Arthritis Foundation (AF) and the YMCA and offered by AF chapters around the country.
+The class that Nevarez joined is part of a program known as AFAP -- Arthritis Foundation Aquatic Program -- and was developed by the Arthritis Foundation (AF) and the YMCA and offered by AF chapters around the country.
 People with all kinds of arthritis step into warm, shallow pools where they're led through a series of exercises that are gentle enough to perform without strain.
 The combination of heat, water, and motion gives many people afflicted with joint disease a respite from chronic pain and stiffness.
 It makes them stronger and more agile and allows them to move without further damaging their joints.

 Each class lasts 45 minutes to an hour.
 Like any good exercise routine, the program has a series of warm-up exercises to begin with and cooling-down movements at the end.
 Typically, the class starts with a small leg swing, the participants standing and leaning against the side of the pool for support, and finishes with toe curls and ankle circles.
 In between, practically every muscle group is put to work.
 Even if the routine sounds daunting at first, many people with arthritis are surprised at what they can do over time.

-Mary Ann Ceriotti started aquatic therapy classes to help with her arthritis pain.
-"I couldn't do all of the exercises right off, I had to build up tolerance," recalls Ceriotti, who is in her 70s and suffers from osteoarthritis, especially in her knees.
+Isobel Jenkins* started aquatic therapy classes to help with her arthritis pain.
+"I couldn't do all of the exercises right off, I had to build up tolerance," recalls Jenkins, who is in her 70s and suffers from osteoarthritis, especially in her knees.
 "I'd say within a couple of weeks I could walk without pain in my knees -- and it had been a long time [since I was able to walk without pain]", says the former special education teacher.

 The science of moving in water